 So Now What?

-Sometimes you are going to find a judge that is going to give the plaintiff’s money no matter what the law dictates.
+Sometimes you are going to find a judge who is going to give the plaintiff’s money no matter what the law dictates.
 This appears to be one of those cases.
 However, this case is still going on and perhaps instead of settling the defendants will take the case to trial and win.
 At least appeal this decision so Utah is not stuck within an even worse decision.

 In this case applying the risks of bicycle racing, which is sometimes done on a closed course with directors, smooth roads and no obstructions to everyday cycling.
 If you are riding along, and you come onto a closed road, you better be able to stop before you hit the barrier closing the road.
 That is a risk of cycling.
 That is not a risk of racing, and the plaintiff in this case was not racing.
 The plaintiff even admitted he was going.